 - B. Completed Photo Journal/Binder.
-All photos must be labeled as follows:

-- Camera used

-- 2. Activity #

-- Photo# (left to right and top to bottom)

-- Subject

-- 5. Date Photo Taken

-- C. Best Photo 5x7 matted and ready to hang (no glass or frame).

-- D. You will include the following photos (total of 25-27 photos) in your photo journal/binder.
-Photos may be mounted on cardstock with reference to activity.

-- 1. Activity 9 4 photos:

-- a.
-1 photos with clutter (more than 3 items other than focal point)

-b.
-2 photos uncluttered - use same focal point for 2 pictures (i.e. focal point tree clutter and uncluttered; focal pint friend - cluttered and uncluttered) Note - Both sets of photos should combine all composition elements learned in the First year of this unit with the overall goal of reducing clutter in the background of the
+All photos must be labeled as follows: - Camera used 1. - Activity # 2. - Photo# (left to right and top to bottom) 3. - Subject - Daté Photo Taken - C. Best Photo 5x7 matted and ready to hang (no glass or frame). - D. You will include the following photos (total of 25-27 photos) in your photo journal/binder.
+Photos may be mounted on cardstock with reference to activity. - 1.
+Activity 9 4 photos: - a.
+1 photo with clutter (more than 3 items other than focal point) - 2 photos uncluttered use same focal point for 2 pictures (i.e. focal point tree - clutter and uncluttered; focal pint friend - cluttered and uncluttered) Note - Both sets of photos should combine all composition elements learned in the First year of this unit with the overall goal of reducing clutter in the background of the photographs.